thadroe/docker-wordpress-mods/README.md

 Then use 'dcwp' instead of 'wp'

-You can run any wp-cli commands except for 'db' operations, but 'search-replace' still works.
+You can run any wp-cli commands except for 'db'.

 ---